Valchap/nano_chip_playground/README.md

 # Nano Chip Playground

 ## Assembler
-An assembler that can generate binary output or VHDL code for direct use as a ROM
+An assembler that can generate binary programs

+There is also a small tool for generating VHDL ROM from a binary file

 ## Emulator
 An emulator for testing the programs before deploying them